mit-crpg/OpenMOC/docs/source/methods/cmfd.rst

 Treatment of optically thick regions
 ====================================

 As shown in :ref:`Figure 1 <figure-fsr-mesh-regions>` the CMFD mesh is often applied at the pin cell level with cells on the order of 1-2 cm.
 By conserving reaction and leakage rates within cells, CMFD guarantees preservation of area-averaged scalar fluxes and net surface currents from the MOC fixed source iteration if the CMFD equations can be converged.
 However, when the fine mesh cell size becomes significantly larger than the neutron mean free path in that cell, the step characteristics no longer preserve the linear infinite medium solution to the transport equation [Larsen]_.
 While the nonlinear diffusion correction term in CMFD is guaranteed to preserve reaction rates and surface net currents for any choice of diffusion coefficient, convergence (and convergence rate) of the nonlinear iteration acceleration of CMFD is affected by the choice of diffusion coefficient.
-All flat source methods, when applied for thick optical meshes, artificially distribute neutrons in space.
+All source methods, when applied for thick optical meshes, artificially distribute neutrons in space.
 This is the reason that Larsen's effective diffusion coefficient is useful in assuring that the CMFD acceleration equations have a diffusion coefficient (on the flux gradient term) that is consistent, not with the physical transport problem, but with the transport problem that is being accelerated by the CMFD equations.
 Larsen's effective diffusion coefficient is precisely this term in the one-dimensional limit.
 The effective diffusion coefficient in the x-direction for cell :math:`(i,j)` can be expressed as:

 .. math::
    :label: eqn-optic-thick-d